Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 - Certificate programs managed by academic departments and programs subject to the regular review of degree programs will be included with the review of other programs administered by those departments, according to the schedule established by the Provost and Dean.

 In light of the limited level of resources usually dedicated to certificate program administration, the information required by the APC is also more limited than what is required for review of a major or degree program.
-Reports on certificate programs include the following information:
+Reports on certificate programs generally include the following information:

 - Recommendation regarding program continuation